sagrikathakur/to-do-list/README.md

-Project Title : TO DO LIST
+Project Title : TO DO LIST <br>
-Description : SIMPLE TO DO LIST
+Description : SIMPLE TO DO LIST<br>
-Technologies Used :HTML,CSS,JAVASCRIPTS
+Technologies Used :HTML,CSS,JAVASCRIPTS<br>
 Author :SAGRIKA